Joseph-Mutua/fastweigh-intelligence/docs/deployment.md

 ## CI/CD expectations

-- Run unit tests and lint checks on PR
+- Run lint checks on PR
 - Run schema guard in protected pipeline where API key is available
-- Promote only when schema compatibility and tests pass
+- Promote only when schema compatibility and lint checks pass